Why does the Torah add the word "u'Matah Yado Imach"?

-What are the implications of the words "v'Hechezakta Bo"?
+What are the implications of the words "ve'Hechezakta bo"?

 Rashi: It means that one should support him, to prevent him from falling any further.
 1

-Rashi (based on Toras Kohanim): "Ger" refers to a Ger Tzedek; "Toshav", to a Nochri who has undertaken not to worship idols (and to observe the other six Mitzvos B'nei No'ach, and whom one is obligated to sustain - Rashi in Avodah Zarah, 20a), even though he eats Neveilos.
+Rashi (based on The Sifra) and Targum Onkelos: "Ger" refers to a Ger Tzedek; "Toshav", to a Ger Toshav (a Nochri who has undertaken not to worship idols - and to observe the other six Mitzvos B'nei No'ach, and whom one is obligated to sustain - Rashi in Avodah Zarah, 20a), even though he still eats Neveilos.

 QUESTIONS ON RASHI